Say Hello to the SonicSpider, I give you the stats for such a dangerous creature at the end of the article 😉

 Music can be an important part of a role-playing game session.

 But music can also disturb your players or bother you.
-Either the music is not appropriate with what your players are doing, or you can have to switch too often to get the right music, so you are less willing to improvise or listen to your players.
+Either it is not appropriate with what your players are doing, or you can have to switch too often to get the right track, so you are less willing to improvise or listen to your players.

-Here are my different advice to manage music during your game:
+Here are my different advice to manage sound ambiance during your game:

-- Sometimes no music is better than the wrong one, don’t feel obliged to put music
+- Sometimes no music is better than the wrong one, don’t feel obliged to put some

 - The most important is to be able to speak, so don’t let the music become annoying